byronpendason/byronpendason.github.io/young_penda.md

 For two more weeks, Penda spent every night in the swamp.
 He finally gave up though, and rejoined Eowa's army as they toured the countryside of Mercia, staying one step ahead of Cearl as their army continued to grow.

 * * *

+Three months after the death of Coenwalh, Penda once again woke up to screaming.
+Penda grabbed his seax and rushed out of the tent.
+Wāse was there, thrashing around the body of a screaming warrior.

+"Drop him Wāse," Penda commanded, "This is between me and you.
+Let's finish this!"

+Wāse threw the warrior, knocking over the tree the warrior hit.

+"My thoughts exactly!" snarled Wāse, and he charged Penda.

+Penda side stepped the ettin, bringing his seax down onto the monster's back.
+Wāse bellowed out in pain.

+"Are you going to once again flee as a coward when wounded?"
+Penda asked.

+The ettin turned to face Penda, straightening up to his full height.
+"No," Wāse answered, "This ends here tonight, with one of us dying here."

+"You will die just like your father Gimm," Penda declared, "Perhaps I will build my castle from *your* corpse!"

+Wāse roared in anger, and again he charged Penda.
+He gut checked Penda with his shoulder, sending him flying.
+Wāse bellowed in pain from where his shoulder had made contact with Penda's chainmail.

+As soon as Penda landed, he jumped to his feet.
+"Is that all you got?"

+This time, Penda charged the ettin.
+Wāse swung his claws at Penda, but Penda ducked underneath the massive arm and jabbed his seax into Wāse's side.
+Slime-like blood oozed from the wound.

+"This isn't over!"
+Wāse shouted as he turned to flee.

+Penda wasn't going to allow the ettin to get away once again.
+He jumped onto the ettin's back and sank his seax into Wāse's neck.

+Wāse desperately tried shaking the young warrior off his back as he tried to flee, but Penda held on tight.
+He lifted his blade and sunk it into Wāse's shoulder.

+The bellows of pain had brought out all the warriors, who watched the battle in stunned silence.

+Again, Penda lifted his blade and brought it down into another part of Wāse's neck.
+This he did several times until at last the ettin fell.

+Penda stood up over the beast, and decapitated the beast.
+He grabbed the head and lifted it high.
+The entire camp began to cheer.

+* * *